sunnylqm/react-native-storage/README.md

 import Storage from 'react-native-storage';
 ```

-Do not use `require('react-native-storage')`, which would cause error in version 0.16.
+Do not use `require('react-native-storage')`, which would cause error in react native version >= 0.16.

 ### Init